- Contact Us

 - Written work

-To fuel your creativity, each submission we receive enters you in to win a $25 gift card to Indigo/Chapters that you can use towards supporting your future creative expressions.
+To fuel your creativity, each submission we receive enters you into a prize draw to win a $25 gift card to Indigo/Chapters that you can use towards supporting your future creative expressions.
 There is one prize draw per month.
 Students can only win once per term.

 Once you submit, make sure to come back and view what others have created!